sriramcu/anatomy_detection_neural_networks_comparison/README.md

 A project used for a comparative study of deep learning algorithms used for anatomy detection in endoscopy.
 Compares the performance of various neural networks and hyperparameters on an eight class classification problem.
-The custom preprocessing (as explained in this README) is loosely based off of the MAPGI [^1] algorithm, [link to the research paper](./materials/cogan2019.pdf).
+The custom preprocessing (as explained in this README) is loosely based off of the MAPGI [^1] algorithm described in [this research paper](./materials/cogan2019.pdf), which also was a starting point for this project for us to improve upon by tweaking the hyperparameters and neural networks to find an optimal model.

 The methodology and results of this work is described [in this powerpoint presentation](./materials/AnatomyDetection_Inceptionv4_cogan.pptx).